New Zealand Breakers: 2023–present

 The Breakers started the 2023–24 season with a 3–7 record.
 They went on to finish sixth with a 13–15 record and lost in the play-in game.

 Thomas Abercrombie retired following the 2023–24 season, ending his NBL career with 429 games and finishing as the Breakers' most-capped player.
 Head coach Mody Maor parted ways with the Breakers during the off-season to pursue a coaching opportunity in Asia.

 The Breakers started the 2024–25 season with a 6–2 record following a 34-point win over Melbourne United on the road.
 The Breakers entered the FIBA break in second place with a 7–3 record and subsequently signed 7'6" Senegalese import, Tacko Fall.
 Following the FIBA break, the Breakers suffered six straight losses by an average of 22 points per game.
 They lost their eighth straight on Christmas day, going down 97–82 to the Tasmania JackJumpers.
 The Breakers finished the regular season in second-to-last place with a 10–19 record.

 In March 2025, the club was acquired by Kiwi-American businessman and attorney Marc Mitchell.
 Mitchell assumed the role of majority owner and formed a partnership with local figures Leon Grice, Stephen Grice, and Sean Colgan, while former owners Paul and Liz Blackwell returned as shareholders.
 Thomas Abercrombie joined the ownership group as a special advisor.
 Following a mass front office personnel cleanout, including chief executive Lisa Edser, the club's first appointment under the new ownership was Dillon Boucher to the role of president of basketball operations.

+In November 2025, the Breakers announced they would not wear the Pride insignia during the NBL and WNBL Pride Round (21 January–1 February 2026).
+The club said the decision was made collectively under the league's voluntary participation policy, citing religious and cultural concerns raised by some players and an "all wear it or none wear it" approach to avoid individuals being singled out for their beliefs.
+The decision attracted criticism, including from former NRL player Ian Roberts.

+In the 2025–26 NBL season, the Breakers finished outside the finals spots in seventh at the end of the regular season but won the inaugural NBL Ignite Cup Final, defeating the Adelaide 36ers 111–107 to claim a $300,000 prize.